Cinnamoroll

 Cinnamoroll (シナモロール, Shinamorōru) is a character series created by Sanrio in 2001, with character designs from Miyuki Okumura.
 The main character, Cinnamoroll, is a white puppy with chubby and pink cheeks, long ears, blue eyes, and a tail that resembles a cinnamon roll.
 He starred in his own manga series, an anime movie, and various animation shorts.
+Cinnamoroll's friends include Milk, Mocha, and Chiffon.

 In its initial run, the series expanded into two official side series: Cinnamoangels (シナモエンジェルス, Shinamoenjerusu) in 2005, which focuses on Azuki, Mocha, and Chiffon and Lloromannic (ルロロマニック, Ruroromanikku) in 2007, which focuses on both Berry and Cherry.

 Story

 Cinnamoroll is a white dog who lives at Café Cinnamon.
 He is friends with Chiffon, Mocha, Espresso, Cappuccino and Milk over there.
 He fell out of the sky when wandering on the clouds and landed near Cafe Cinnamon.
 Chowder saw him and Ms. Anna picked Cinnamoroll up.
 Ms. Anna then introduced him to his new friends, Chiffon, Mocha, Espresso, Cappuccino, and Milk.
+Cinnamoroll is sometimes depicted as running the Cafe.